 CMS Proposes Medicare Reforms to Save Hospitals $676M Per Year

-HHS and CMS have issued a proposed rule (pdf) that would modify or eliminate Medicare regulations deemed to be unnecessary or obsolete — reforms the government expects will save hospitals and healthcare providers up to $676 million per year and $3.4 billion over five years.
+proposed rule (pdf) that would modify or eliminate Medicare regulations deemed to be unnecessary or obsolete — reforms the government expects will save hospitals and healthcare providers up to $676 million per year and $3.4 billion over five years.

 "We are committed to cutting the red tape for healthcare facilities, including rural providers," HHS Secretary Kathleen Sebelius said in a news release.
 "By eliminating outdated or overly burdensome requirements, hospitals and healthcare professionals can focus on treating patients."